 The increase in house prices has been supported by good access to mortgages (but not driven by any material watering down of origination lending standards, according to Finansinspektionen's mortgage supervision) and the low interest rate environment.
 As a direct consequence, household debt has increased much faster than both household disposable income and GDP for a prolonged period (Diagram 2).
-Household debt has increased on average by 8.0% in annual terms over the period 1997-2019.
-By contrast, average disposable income has only increased by 4.3% in the same period.
-Household credit growth remained high at an annual growth rate of 5.4% in March 2020.
-Mortgages are the primary driver behind the development in household debt with an annual growth of 5.3% in March 202021.
+Household debt has increased on average by 7.8% in annual terms over the period 1997-2020.
+By contrast, average disposable income has only increased by 4.2% in the same period.
+Household credit growth remained high at an annual growth rate of 5.9% in March 2021.
+Mortgages are the primary driver behind the development in household debt with an annual growth of 6.2% in March 202124.

 Swedish households are thus borrowing more in relation to their income.
 The aggregate DTI ratio had been rising for a long period of time prior to the introduction of the stricter amortisation requirement targeting high DTIs.
-Despite this, household aggregate debt still accounted for more than 186% of disposable income in March 2020, up from around 90% in 1997.
+Despite this, household aggregate debt still accounted for almost 200% of disposable income in March 2021, up from around 90% in 1997.
 Even without a further increase in house prices, the aggregate DTI ratio is expected to keep rising since households that are moving must do so in a market with substantially higher prices.
 Thus, despite already being high in a both historical and international perspective, the DTI ratio of Swedish households is expected to climb even higher, albeit at a much slower rate than if the stricter amortisation requirement had not been introduced.

-The majority of mortgages (60% as of March 2020) have floating interest rates.
+The majority of mortgages (53% as of March 2021) have floating interest rates.
 In combination with high DTI, this makes Swedish households sensitive to sudden interest rate shocks that could arise as a result of turbulence in financial markets or a contraction in the supply of credit.

 In addition, many Swedish households are also relatively highly leveraged in relation to the value of the home.
-Approximately 65% of outstanding mortgage volumes stem from households with LTV ratios greater than 50% as of March 2020.
+Approximately 75% of outstanding mortgage volumes stem from households with LTV ratios greater than 50% as of March 2021.
 Mortgages make up the bulk of Swedish households' total debt, and incentives to amortise have long been weak due to both low interest rates and rather generous interest rate deductions, leaving many households highly indebted over time after the purchase of a new home.